Tag: bristol

 7. Zach Donahue, IF/P, Vernon Orioles

-GHTBL wins 3 out of 3 matchups versus Connecticut Twilight League.
+GHTBL wins 3 of 3 matchups versus Connecticut Twilight League.

 Chris Anselmo (Clippers) drove in the game winning run after Tyler Pina (People’s) was hit by a pitch and stole a base.
 Then Jeff Criscuolo (Clippers) hit a booming triple off the right field wall scoring Anselmo.
 Thad Zentek (People’s) had an RBI plating Criscuolo.